ofek/pyapp/README.md

 2. the distribution will be unpacked
 3. the project will be installed

-All subsequent invocations will only check if the unpacked distribution directory exists and nothing else, to maximize CLI responsiveness.
+All subsequent invocations will only check if the installation directory exists and nothing else, to maximize CLI responsiveness.

 ### Detection